tabrez1991/WeatherApp/README.md

 Now open yourProject.xcworkspace

 ## Info.plist
-Give the permission of the location.
+Give the permission for using location.

 ## Screenshot
 <p>